richardthorp/Festival-Faces/README.md

   * Prices for childrens parties are clearly detailed in the 'Services' section - seperate to the rest of the text and in bold.
 The other types of event listed in the services section are not possible to give prices for without further clarifications from the potential client.
 Where this is the case, a clear link to the 'Contact' page is offered.

 #### Manual testing of all elements thoughout the website
-The following tests were all completed using the following web browsers and hardware:
+The tests detailed in this section were all completed using the following web browsers and hardware:
 |                            | Chrome             | Edge             | Firefox            | Safari |
 | -------------             |:------------------:| -----------------:|-------------------:|--------:|
 | Microsoft Surface 3 (15") | :heavy_check_mark: |:heavy_check_mark: | :heavy_check_mark: | |